learn-co-curriculum/dsc-regression-model-validation/README.md

     Test Mean Squarred Error: 16.401680970510917

 Great, there does not seem to be a big difference between the train and test MSE!
+Interestingly, the test set error is smaller than the training set error.
+This is fairly rare but does occasionally happen.

 ## Additional resources